leighlars/flashcards-starter/README.md

 - [Project Spec](https://frontend.turing.io/projects/flash-cards.html)

 ## Abstract
 In this project, I will write a program to simulate a set of flash cards through the command line!
 A user will be able to see the questions, take guesses, and see a final score at the end of the round.
 This project will demonstrate my understanding and implementation of ES6 classes, TDD and testing suites, contribution of code to a partially-constructed OOP app, ability to write modular, reusable code that follows SRP, and last but certainly not least, ability to follow spec/comp to complete a functional app.

+## Technologies / Systems
+- Javascript
+- Mocha/Chai
+- VSCode
+- git / Version control

 ## Gameplay Gifs
 ![gif of gameplay](/readme-imgs/flashstart.gif) </br>